 Will replacement windows really increase the value of your home?

-I've been reading various sites and have come across many that claim window replacement increases the value of a home.
-One of the sites even said that replacing your windows could increase the value of your home by 20%.
+Listen to what they're telling you, so you'll know when they need to be replaced.
+I've read various sites and have come across many that claim window replacement increases the value of a home.
+One of the sites even said that replacing your windows could enhance the value of your home by 20%.
 That's adding $40,000 to a $200,000 house.
 What?
-Clearly this website was exaggerating, but I did conclude that replacement windows do, in fact, add value to your home.
+This website was exaggerating, but I did conclude that replacement windows do, in fact, increase the value to your home.

-- Say you spend $4,000 on heating and cooling costs every year.
+Say you spend $4,000 on heating and cooling costs every year.
 If you replace your windows with more energy efficient window, you will likely save about 20% on your heating and cooling bill.
 That is $800 back in your pocket.
-Essentially, that is like saying that you will have bought back your windows in 5 years by replacing your windows.
+Essentially, that is like saying that you will have repurchased your windows in 5 years by replacing your windows.

-- If your home has out dated windows, it is likely someone will want a discounted price for the home in order to put new windows in.
-It is a better idea to buy replacement windows before you sell your home so a potential buyer doesn't bid ridiculously low.
-For example, say your bathroom window needs to be replaced and a potential buyer notices that.
-He or she may make an offer for $10,000 less than the asking price when really, that window may only cost you $1,500.
+If your home has out dated windows, someone will want a discounted price for the home to put new windows.
+It is a better idea to buy replacement windows before you sell your home, so a potential buyer doesn't bid ridiculously low.
+For example, say your bathroom window needs to be replaced, and a potential buyer notices that.
+He or she may make an offer for $10,000 less than the asking price when actually, that window may only cost you $1,500.
 Plus, if you have recently replaced the windows in your home, it is much more appealing to a potential buyer.

-So the answer is YES - replacement windows really do add value to your house.
-They will add both monetary value and non-monetary value such as improving the overall look and feeling of your house!
+So the answer is YES - replacement windows do add value to your house.
+They will add both monetary value and non-monetary value such as improving the energy efficiency and comfort, as well as the overall look and feel of your home!